shirleychen003/gender-wage-gap/README.md

 outputs/paper contains the files used to generate the paper, including the Quarto document, the bibliography file, and the finalized version of the paper in the form of a PDF.

-scripts contains the R scripts used to simulate, download, and clean data.
+scripts contains the graph replications and R scripts used to simulate, download, and clean data.

 ## Reproducing the Report
 1. Run scripts/01-download_data.R to download raw data